-Requirement - you must attend camp for at least one week as a camper in the season which you are applying for a Counselor-In-Training position.
+Requirement - you must attend camp for at least one week as a camper during the season you are applying for a Counselor-In-Training position.

 15 Years Old:

 Requirement - you must have attended camp for at least one week as a camper during the past 12 months in order to apply for the Counselor-In-Training Program.